UICrail/Ontology-template/ontology/readme.md

-Folder containing the core ontology.
+Folder containing the core ontology, the constraint shapes (SHACL), and sample data